 3.1.2.1 Qualifications.
 The Vice President shall be a member of the Foundation Board and shall serve as Chair-Elect of The Board.
 The Vice President shall succeed to Chair and President.

-3.1.2.2 Term.
-The Vice President shall serve a three (3) year term and may be elected to serve an additional term.

-3.1.2.3 Vacancy.
+3.1.2.2 Vacancy.
 Vacancy in the office of Vice President shall be filled for the unexpired portion of the term by a qualified member of the Foundation Board as determined and appointed by the Foundation Board.